ccheemeng/perceptual-urban-walk/generate-pc/README.md

 * A directory containing ```.csv``` files per sample describing the panoramas required to build that sample,
 * A directory containing ```.geojson``` files per sample describing the sample region
+* A directory containing labelled point clouds as ```.csv``` files by projecting the panorama segmentations on extrusions of the building footprints

 #### Output

-* A directory containing ```.csv``` files per sample describing the panoramas required to build that sample, and
-* A directory containing ```.geojson``` files per sample describing the sample region, and
-* A directory containing labelled point clouds as ```.csv``` files from projecting the panorama segmentations on extrusions of the building footprints
+* A directory containing labelled point clouds as ```.csv``` files by clipping the projected segmentations with the sample regions

 ## Installation